juniordiscart/ImpossibleOdds-Toolkit/Docs/CoreUtilities.md

 string locaKey = value.LocalizationKey();
 ```

-**Note**: when your enum value has no display name defined, calling the `DisplayName` extension menthod will perform the `ToString` method on the value and return that result instead.
+**Note**: when your enum value has no display name defined, calling the `DisplayName` extension method will perform the `ToString` method on the value and return that result instead.
 The `LocalizationKey` extension method will return a `string.Empty` result when no translation key is set.

 **Another note**: don't confuse the Impossible Odds `DisplayName` attribute with the C# `DisplayName` attribute found in the `System.ComponentModel` namespace.